Primary Navigation Mobile

 7. Seven-speed automatic – DCT

-Later Qashqais may feature a dual-clutch automatic.
+Later Qashqais were optionally available with a dual-clutch automatic.
 This efficient seven-speed gearbox is a Getrag design and is shared with Renault (EDC) and Mercedes (7G-Tronic in smaller cars).
-It can suffer from judder when taking up drive, and regular fluid changes are essential.
+However, it can suffer from judder when taking up drive, and regular fluid changes are essential.

 8. Safety and entertainment technology – ProPilot and gadgets